Patient resources

 Yes, you will need a referral from your GP in order to make an appointment.

-Dr Yasmin Tan performs a range of gynaecological surgeries, including laparoscopic procedures for endometriosis, ovarian cysts and fibroids, as well as hysteroscopic and vulval surgeries, with a focus on minimally invasive techniques and personalised care.
+I perform a range of gynaecological surgeries, including laparoscopic procedures for pelvic pain, endometriosis, hysterectomy, ovarian cysts and fibroids, as well as hysteroscopic, vaginal, cervical and vulvar surgeries, with a focus on minimally invasive techniques and personalised care.

-You will receive clear aftercare instructions tailored to your procedure, including pain management, recovery tips, and when to schedule follow-up visits to ensure you heal well.
+You will receive clear aftercare instructions tailored to your procedure, including pain management tips, recovery advice, and guidance on when to schedule follow-up visits to ensure a smooth recovery.

 Some surgeries may be day procedures, while others might require a short hospital stay.
-Dr Tan will discuss this with you beforehand so you can plan comfortably.
+I will discuss this with you beforehand so you can plan comfortably.

 You'll get clear instructions on what to expect, regular check-ups to make sure you're healing well and easy ways to reach me if you have questions or concerns.
 My post-surgery support is designed to make sure your recovery goes smoothly and you feel supported throughout the process.